for Veterans and the Public

 Encephalopathy: A variety of brain function abnormalities experienced by some patients with advanced liver disease.
 These most commonly include confusion, disorientation, and insomnia, and may progress to coma.

-End of treatment response (ETR): Refers to response to medications at the end of therapy regimen.
+End of treatment response (ETR): Measures the body's response to medications at the end of treatment.

 Enzymes: Naturally occurring chemical substances in the human body that help a chemical reaction take place.
 The liver enzymes are AST and ALT.
 Abnormal enzyme levels can indicate presence of disease.